 Three possible interpretations of the concept of small/minor literature(s) and the notions of “smallness” and “minor” itself were interrogated from different perspectives:

 - Small/minor literature in Kafka’s sense (writing in the language of the political and cultural minority);

 - Small/minor literature in Casanova’s sense (from the perspective of the literatures of small nations or small languages);

 - Littérature mineure in Deleuze and Guattari’s sense (a cipher for the revolutionary potential also within the literatures in the world languages).

-With the concept of minor/small literature(s), the Academy addresses literatures that are often missing from the debates on world literature.
-We understand minor/small literature in the broadest sense to include literatures of smaller nations; literatures of immigrants, minorities and marginalized groups or individuals; as well as literatures in languages of former or contemporary hegemonic empires or states.
-We will focus on the political/revolutionary potential of literature in hegemonic struggles as well as the position and ambition of small/minor literatures in the larger linguistic/regional projects, such as multinational Soviet literature, Hindi or Arabic literature in the diaspora.
-Our conversations will address trajectories, turning points and temporalities in forms and media of the literary field.
-In contrast to prevalent modes of presenting world literature in opposition to national literatures, the Academy places the plurality of languages and cultures, as well as aesthetic and artistic practices at the center of debate.
+With the concept of minor/small literature(s), the Academy addressed literatures that are often missing from the debates on world literature.
+We understood minor/small literature in the broadest sense to include literatures of smaller nations; literatures of immigrants, minorities and marginalized groups or individuals; as well as literatures in languages of former or contemporary hegemonic empires or states.
+We focussed on the political/revolutionary potential of literature in hegemonic struggles as well as the position and ambition of small/minor literatures in the larger linguistic/regional projects, such as multinational Soviet literature, Hindi or Arabic literature in the diaspora.
+Our conversations addressed trajectories, turning points and temporalities in forms and media of the literary field.
+In contrast to prevalent modes of presenting world literature in opposition to national literatures, the Academy placed the plurality of languages and cultures, as well as aesthetic and artistic practices at the center of debate.

-In particular, we would like to investigate the following themes and questions:
+In particular, we investigated the following themes and questions: